gnkhata/Cloud-Computing/README.md

 The code also figue out how many map tasks are launched in the map stage – A map task is a job to process one file split.
 – it Does NOT use built-in counters, global variables, static variables.
 (This sample code reads three files)

+**NewText.java** gives the output of reducers is in the reversed alphabetical order (different from the original input).
+– NewText.java contains the java class defining the new “Text” data type.